background

 Clay can even use AI to interpret job titles and determine whether someone is a decision maker based on your criteria beyond the exact title match.

 Clay is at its most powerful when it sits at the center of an automated B2B lead generation workflow that finds decision makers without anyone needing to do anything.
-And that’s what we’re going to talk about next.
+That's what we're going to talk about next.

 How Nebor helps you find decision makers through workflow automation (so your team can focus on selling)